MaksimKosyhin/Forum/README.md

 # Forum
-Anonymous forum where users can create their discussion and reply to another user's discussions
+Anonymous forum where users can create their discussion and reply to another users' discussions

 ## Forum Structure
 The forum consists of themes.
 Theme is a general description of what you can discuss in it (e.g. sport, programming, cooking).